Looking for Labor Law and Compliance Posters? Visit PosterGuardPlus.com

 Although many small business owners believe the road to electronic recordkeeping is strewn with paper, it’s simply not true.
 The reality is that a paper-free environment is not only possible, but also efficient, convenient and fully compliant.

 Still not convinced?
-Here’s a closer look at four common misconceptions:
+Here’s a closer look at five common misconceptions:

 1. “I should hold on to paper records as a precaution”